We aim to create millions of jobs for some of the world’s poorest people

 Hand in Hand fights poverty with grassroots entrepreneurship.
 Our goal is to create 3.7 million jobs by March 2021 in accordance with our Strategic Plan.

 Entrepreneurship wasn’t always our focus.
 Back in 2003, when co-founders Percy Barnevik and Dr Kalpana Sankar launched Hand in Hand, our goal was to get local children out of factories and into schools.
-But it soon became clear that in order to fix the problem, we’d have to attack child labor at its root: poverty.
+But it soon became clear that in order to fix the problem, we’d have to attack child labour at its root: poverty.
 And what better way, thought Barnevik, drawing on decades of experience as one of Europe’s top CEOs, than with jobs.

 “Our model, help to self-help, puts people’s destinies in their own hands.
 You train them, you coach them, but they decide for themselves about the future,” he says.